liutaohz/react-native-webview-callback-demo/README.md

 # react-native-webview-callback-demo

-This project demonstrates how to configure and use react native webview callback
+This project demonstrates how to configure and use react-native-webview-callback

 ## AwesomeProject